-Certainly, there is delicacy involved in making such assignments, to make sure that all operators understand the reasons and know that they are being treated fairly, but that level of personnel management is not the focus of this article; dealing with the realities of BGA rework challenges is.
+Certainly, there is delicacy involved in making such assignments to ensure that all operators understand the reasons and know that they are being treated fairly, but that level of personnel management is not the focus of this article; dealing with the realities of BGA rework challenges are.

-BGA rework presents new challenges to managers, planners, engineers and rework technicians.
-Gone are the days when someone with a simple desoldering tool and a magnifier light could perform all the rework and inspection ever needed.
-Of course, those rework personnel had to be skilled, but it was easy enough to train them on a select set of skills, and equally easy to inspect their work.
+BGA rework presents new challenges to managers, planners, engineers, and rework technicians.
+Gone are when someone with a simple desoldering tool and a magnifier light could perform all the rework and inspection needed.
+Of course, those rework personnel had to be skilled, but it was easy enough to train them on a select set of skills and equally easy to inspect their work.
 Now that BGA components have entered the scene, the rework model has changed forever.

 An operator is, in some ways, like a medical surgeon.
 Operators that must perform BGA rework need a broad range of skills, part operator, part technician, part magician.
 When choosing a BGA rework operator, one must begin by knowing what these people do in detail in order to make the right choice.

-That's the ideal situation and it sounds simple enough, but it is usually more complicated than you may think.
-There are a multitude of small details that can swamp the BGA rework process.
-For example, today's topflight BGA rework machines are run by computers.
-These computers may look like a familiar desk top unit, but the software is customized and often a little cranky.
+That's the ideal situation and sounds simple enough, but it is usually more complicated than you think.
+There is a multitude of small details that can swamp the BGA rework process.
+For example, today's top-flight BGA rework machines are run by computers.
+These computers may look like a familiar desktop unit, but the software is customized and often a little cranky.
 Many of today's machine operators, particularly in electronics manufacturing, are just not that computer savvy.

 Many circuit boards have components placed 'under' a BGA component rework site (on the other side of the board) and around the edges of boards.
 There are other components that may be so large or high that they prevent the board from sitting at the proper height for optical prism alignment.

 Particularly vexing are the parts that get in the way of the prism altogether, therein blocking one's ability to properly align the component for rework.
-Some boards are longer than the fixturing apparatus that the Rework machine is supplied with, and may have a heavy part (like a transformer) hanging over the edge.
-As the board becomes heated and flexible, the transformer may cause bending of the board.
+Some boards are longer than the fixturing apparatus with which the Rework machine is supplied and may have a heavy part (like a transformer) hanging over the edge.
+As the board becomes heated and flexible, the transformer may cause the bending of the board.

 The operator must know how to properly support the board in all cases.
-You may have the luxury of a second operator who will prepare the board for the machine operator, but when that is not the case, the machine operator must have this skill also.
+You may have the luxury of a second operator who will prepare the board for the machine operator, but when that is not the case, the machine operator must also have this skill.

 Once a component is removed from a board, the part's location must be cleaned and prepared for placement and attachment of a new component.
 Your machine operator must be knowledgeable and skillful enough to properly inspect the site after part removal.

 At this point and during the next step, the operator is determining if there is any damage to the BGA pads or to the sensitive site mask.
-The site mask is responsible for preventing bridges and maintains the proper solder volume during placement.
-Evaluating mask condition requires experience.
+The site mask prevents bridges and maintains the proper solder volume during placement.
+Evaluating mask conditions requires experience.